Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ## Watch Face Edit with Editable Feature

-The watch face application can provide the changeable features (such as, complication, color, font and so on) with watch face editable APIs.
+The watch face application can provide the changeable features (such as, complication, color, font, and so on) with watch face editable APIs.

 The features can be changed by watch face editor application:

 ![Complication_editor](media/editor_1.png)

-To use the functions and data types for the watchface_editable API, include the `<watchface-editable.h>` header file in your application:
+To use the functions and data types for the Watch Face Editable API, include the `<watchface-editable.h>` header file in your application:

 ```cpp
 #include <watchface-editable.h>